jeandersonbc/builder-diff/README.md

 ## Acknowledgements

-This helper script was initially implemented in Python, but thanks to the tip of my friend @gabriel-bezerra on Twitter, I saved some lines of code using plain Bash :smile:
+This helper script was initially implemented in Python, but thanks to the tip of my friend (@gabriel-bezzera)[github.com/gabriel-bezerra], I saved some lines of code using plain Bash :smile: